microsoft/napajs/examples/modules/async-number/README.md

             return reinterpret_cast<void*>(static_cast<uintptr_t>(_now.load()));
         },
         [](auto jsCallback, void* result) {
-            // This runs in the same thread as one Increase() is called in. auto isolate = Isolate::GetCurrent();
+            // This runs in the same thread as the one Increase() is called in. auto isolate = Isolate::GetCurrent();

             int32_t argc = 1;